obedm503/showdown-katex/examples.md

 ## Examples

 You can write math in 2 ways: inline and code block.
-Inline refers to using delimiters: `$$ latex here $$` and `~ asciimath here ~`, or any custom delimiters.
+Inline refers to using delimiters: `$latex here$` and `~asciimath here~`, or any custom delimiters.
 Code block style refers to using tagged markdown code blocks.
 The tags can be either `latex` or `asciimath`.
 Because code block style is more limited, `displayMode` will be the `displayMode` passed to the extension config or the [katex default](https://github.com/Khan/KaTeX#rendering-options).

 ### Inline